CSolution Project Format

 The packs: node can be specified in the *.csolution.yml file allows you to:

-• Reduce the scope of software packs that are available for projects.
+- Reduce the scope of software packs that are available for projects.

-• Provide a path to a local installation of a software pack that is for example project specific or under development.
+- Provide a path to a local installation of a software pack that is, for example, project-specific or under development.

-The Pack Name Conventions are used to specify the name of the software packs.
-The pack: definition may be specific to a context that specifies target-types: and/or build-types: or provide a local path to a development repository of a software pack.
+The pack: definition may be specific to a context that specifies target-types: and/or build-types: or provides a local path to a development repository of a software pack.

 Notes

-• An attempt to add two different versions of the same software pack results in an error.
+csolutionProject Manager only loads the latest version of the installed software packs.
+It is, however, possible to request specific versions using the- pack:node. - An attempt to add two different versions of the same software pack results in an error.

 packs: